mst-solar-car/kicad-bom-generator/README.md

 # KiCad Bill-of-Materials Generator
-This program is designed to parse a KiCad project directory, and generate a Bill-of-Materials based on the schematic files.
-It can be as simple or as complex as you want it, and has the potential to do some really cool things.
+Let's face it...
+Generating BOMs from KiCad **SUCKS**.
+This program is looking to change that.

+### It's the ★·.·´¯\`·.·★ BOMdigity ★·.·´¯\`·.·★

+What this program allows you to do is generate much more friendly output when you're ready to make your Bill-of-Materials.
+With the option of completely being able to customize the internal workings, you can modify, upgrade, and extend this program to your hearts desire.

 # Formatters
 Currently, this program can generate a BOM in the following formats: